mmarmol/geolite2/README.md

 # geolite2
-Just a couple of useful classes over http://dev.maxmind.com/geoip/geoip2/geolite2/ and geonames org
+Just a couple of useful classes over http://dev.maxmind.com/geoip/geoip2/geolite2/ and geonames.org but recently we added the dataset from https://github.com/mmarmol/geonames since genonames.org decided to make private the datasets.
   - It has a class to automatically re-load the database from a url and store it on memory.
   - The database will be re-loaded one time by day if a different MD5 checksum found on destination, if not will keep the existen one.
   - It adds a Guava Cache implementation for the database so it can replace the HashMap based offered by default by geolite2.